BIMSBbioinfo/atlas_tissue_representation/README.md

 > Note: the HDF5 dataloader is also contributed upstream to the Flexynesis
 > package: https://github.com/BIMSBbioinfo/flexynesis/pull/146

-> **Figure 6 (BulkFormer comparison).** Figure 6 reports a zero-shot comparison
-> against BulkFormer (Kang et al., bioRxiv 2025, doi:10.1101/2025.06.11.659222),
-> computed by k-NN (k=5, cosine) on BulkFormer embeddings of the TARGET cohort and
-> the held-out reference set.
-The pre-computed BulkFormer embeddings are deposited
+Figure 6 (BulkFormer comparison).
+Figure 6 compares the supervised VAE against BulkFormer (Kang et al., bioRxiv 2025, doi:10.1101/2025.06.11.659222) in a zero-shot setting, using k-NN (k = 5, cosine) on BulkFormer embeddings of the TARGET cohort and the held-out reference set.
+The pre-computed BulkFormer embeddings are deposited on Zenodo
-> on Zenodo.
-A standalone reproduction script is not included in this release; it
-> will be added once the embedding export is re-run with sample identifiers
-> retained.
-Available on request in the meantime.

 ---